AdamLenahanNclUni/banking-application/README.md

 Assumptions
 -----------
 It is assumed that no two people will share an id.

-It is assumed that the user will not deliberately try and break the program by entering "id" when making changes to users It is assumed that a user can be created with a negative amount of money in their bank account.
+It is assumed that the user will not deliberately try and break the program by entering "id" when making changes to users

+It is assumed that a user can be created with a negative amount of money in their bank account.

 It is assumed that when searching for a user capitilisation matters ie if "adam" is entered "Adam" will not be equal to it.
 (ie the program is case sensitive when searching)

 It is assumed that the user will not enter a negative number for the withdraw or deposit options for the program.

 Due to the way accounts were generated only 2 users have a negative balance.
 The unusually low number of clients in their overdraught is not a bug it is just due to the way the data was generated on mockaroo.

 How to run
 ----------
-type "pip install -r requirements.txt" into the terminal type "python tests.py" to run the tests type "python terminal_menu.py" in the terminal.
+type "pip install -r requirements.txt" into the terminal

+type "python tests.py" to run the tests

+type "python terminal_menu.py" in the terminal.
 Follow the instructions as they come up to complete the tasks you want to complete.

+PLEASE RUN TESTS BEFORE ADDING USERS.
+THE ID VALUE FOR THE TEST USER IS HARD CODED AS 101.
+ADDING A NEW USER BEFORE RUNNING TESTS WILL CAUSE TESTS TO FAIL DUE TO CLASHING ID'S

 Specific Use Case
 ----------------